 How to Clean Your Bedroom Checklist

 I love checklists.
-I think they are a genius way to turn a big and intimidating job into a quicker one.
-When you have a list instead of a huge overwhelming chore such as “clean the entire bedroom from top to bottom” one that can take hours or even the entire day.
+I think they are a genius way to turn a big and intimidating job into a quicker much easier to finish one.
+When you have a list, instead of a huge and hard chore such as “clean the entire bedroom from top to bottom” what you instead have is just one small project at time.

-What you have instead is an actionable list of quick tasks that take just a few minutes to complete.
+Your list is your actionable plan of quick tasks that take just a few minutes to complete.
 That means you can tuck them throughout your day getting everything cleaned without breaking a sweat.

 Step #1.
 First is the bedding – 15 minutes.

-Set a routine where you wash your sheets weekly in hot water with a quality detergent.
-This will ensure you have clean and fresh sheets on your bed every week.
-And there is nothing quite as wonderful then ending a day in a bed with fresh-smelling sheets.
+Do this task every week to ensure you always have clean and fresh sheets on your bed.
+There is nothing quite as wonderful then ending a day in a bed with fresh-smelling sheets.

 If you have a spare set of sheets you can then make your bed all the way to done.

-Using furniture polish or an all-purpose cleaner, wipe down any surfaces like dressers, nightstands, and any other items.
+Using furniture polish or an all-purpose cleaner, wipe down any surfaces like dressers, nightstands, shelving, or headboards.